sebtac/MLxE/README.md

 3.)
 Implementation of the memory buffer as Numpy array to take advantage of Numpy’s broadcasting capabilities for rapid updates to the priority weights on complete memory buffer.

 We present the feasibility and effectiveness of the MLxE Architecture using the "Task" of Gym's Cart-Pole Environment where we train the agent to play the environment for 50,000 steps after only 9 minutes of training with only 140 example episodes (games) on machine with 8-core CPU and no GPU.
 We update the classical implementation of A3C algorithm with ideas from the RAINBOW algorithm to achieve performance improvements comparable to that of the Reactor and IMPALA architectures.
 We propose further updates to those algorithms such as:

 1.)
 Multi-Factor Priority Memory Buffer Weights based on three factors:

-a.
-The “Age” of an example
+-	The “Age” of an example

-b.
-The “Risk Level” of an example
+-	The “Risk Level” of an example

-c.
-The “Current” TD Error of an example
+-	The “Current” TD Error of an example

 2.)
 The Reversed E-Greedy Policy (REG Policy)